mongodb/docs/source/install.rst

 Monitoring Hosts with MMS
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The MMS agent automatically discovers MongoDB processes running
+The MMS agent automatically discovers MongoDB processes running on the
-on the same host as the agent.
-If running on other hosts, you'll have
+same host as the agent.
+If running on other hosts, you'll have to
-to manually add at least one at least once of this from the MMS console.
+manually "seed" at least one at least once of this from the MMS
+console.

 To add a host to MMS, click the "plus" (``+``) button next to the word
 "Hosts," at the top-center of the Hosts page.
 This raises a query